CurveDocs/curve-docs/docs/stableswap_exchange/deposit_contracts/metapool_deposits.md

 While Curve metapools support swaps between base pool coins, the base pool LP token and metapool coins, they do not allow liquidity providers to deposit and/or withdraw base pool coins.

 For example, the `GUSD` metapool is a pool consisting of `GUSD` and `3CRV` (the LP token of the `3Pool`) and allows  for swaps between `GUSD`, `DAI`, `USDC`, `USDT` and `3CRV`.
 However, liquidity providers are not able to deposit  `DAI`, `USDC` or `USDT` to the pool directly.
 The main reason why this is not possible lies in the maximum byte code size of contracts.
 Metapools are complex and can therefore end up being very close to the contract  byte code size limit.
 In order to overcome this restriction, liquidity can be added and removed to and from a metapool in the base pool’s coins through a metapool deposit zap.

 The template source code for a metapool deposit “zap” may be viewed on [GitHub](https://github.com/curvefi/curve-contract/blob/master/contracts/pool-templates/meta/DepositTemplateMeta.vy).

-!!! note

 Metapool deposit zaps contain the following private and hardcoded constants:

 - `N_COINS`: Number of coins in the metapool (excluding base pool coins)
 - `BASE_N_COINS`: Number of coins in the base pool
 - `N_ALL_COINS`: All coins in the metapool, excluding the base pool LP token (`N_COINS + BASE_N_COINS - 1`)

-## Get Deposit Zap Information
+## **Get Deposit Zap Information**

-### `DepositZap.pool`
+### `pool`
 !!! description "`DepositZap.pool() → address: view`"

     Getter for the metapool associated with this deposit contract.